 - We have significant indebtedness, which may restrict our business and operations, adversely affect our cash flow and restrict our future access to sufficient funding to finance desired growth. - Our limited operating history does not afford investors a sufficient history on which to base an investment decision. - Our business is dependent upon proprietary intellectual property rights, which if we were unable to protect, could have a material adverse effect on our business. - If we become subject to intellectual property actions, this could hinder our ability to deliver our products and services and our business could be negatively impacted. - We face significant competition, including competition from companies with considerably greater resources than ours, and if we are unable to compete effectively with these companies, our market share may decline and our business could be harmed. - Our products require FDA clearance and our business will be subject to intense governmental regulation and scrutiny, both in the U.S. and abroad. - Our product has only recently entered the commercial market and, although we anticipate market acceptance, we do not have enough customer experience with it to predict future demands. - If our product is not accepted by our potential customers, it is unlikely that we will ever become profitable. - We are dependent for our success on a few key executive officers.
-Our inability to retain those officers would impede our business plan and growth strategies, which would have a negative impact on our business and the value of an investment. - The relative lack of public company experience of our management team may put us at a competitive disadvantage. - Costs incurred because we are a public company may affect our profitability. - We may not sustain the increase in the market price of our common stock resulting from the recent reverse stock split. - Our recent reverse stock split may decrease the liquidity of the shares of our common stock.
+Our inability to retain those officers would impede our business plan and growth strategies, which would have a negative impact on our business and the value of an investment. - The relative lack of public company experience of our management team may put us at a competitive disadvantage. - Costs incurred because we are a public company may affect our profitability. - Even if we do obtain a listing on the NASDAQ Capital Market, there can be no assurance that we will be able to comply with continued listing standards of the NASDAQ Capital Market. - Our recent reverse stock split may decrease the liquidity of the shares of our common stock.